Verify Your Tenant Applicant’s Income The Right Way

 The Closing Docs takes a much more modern approach to verifying a tenant’s income.
-We provide objective, instant income verification, using a new technique that calculates your applicant’s annual and monthly net income using verified bank data.
+We provide objective, automated income verification, using a new technique that calculates your applicant’s annual and monthly net income using verified bank data.

 How does automated income verification work?

 Automated income verification works by reading the applicant’s bank statements online and then analyzing the applicant’s income history to confirm reliable sources of income exist.

 By connecting the applicant’s bank with The Closing Docs, we are able to aggregate the applicant’s bank statement data directly from their bank, ensuring the applicant’s income data is accurate, trustworthy, and hasn’t been fabricated in any way.

 Once an applicant’s income history is collected, the income transactions info is organized into an easy to understand report that includes a recommendation whether to proceed.
 This report highlights several important metrics to illustrate your applicant’s capacity to pay rent over the long haul: